 Bar Exam Information

-Applicants who intend to practice law should be aware that admission to the bar in all states involves character, fitness and other qualifications.
-Applicants are encouraged to determine what those requirements are in the state(s) in which they intend to practice by consulting the website of the National Conference of Bar Examiners at www.ncbex.org.
+Applicants who intend to practice law should be aware that in addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
+Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
+Addresses for all relevant agencies are available through the National Conference of Bar Examiners at www.ncbex.org.

 Bar examination registration procedures and dates vary across jurisdictions.
 In some states, applicants complete fitness approval prior to taking the exam; in others, they sit for the exam before fitness investigations are completed.
 There is one consistency: all deadlines are firm, so you will want to educate yourself, track schedules diligently, and submit materials early.